Frequently Asked Questions

 Q6: Will learners still study for GCSEs?

-Q7: Are the current level 1 and level 2 qualifications in Wales fit for purpose, and if so, shouldn’t we keep them?
+Q7: Is the current range of qualifications in Wales fit for purpose, and if so, shouldn’t we keep them?

 Q8: What will happen to A levels and other post-16 qualifications?